CloudWithChris/cloudwithchris.com/content/episode/anti-corruption-layer-and-gateway-patterns.md

 ---
 Date: "2020-12-30T00:01:00Z"
-Description: You've heard Peter and Chris talk about The Facade pattern previously.
+Description: You've heard Peter and Chris talk about The Façade pattern previously.
   These patterns build upon the Façade concept.
 The façade layer could be used to translate requests between various subsystems, aggregate multiple backend requests into a single response and offload specialised functionality to a gateway proxy.